davidmerfield/Blot/app/templates/photos/readme.txt

 # About

-- It would be nice to incorporate tags on the archives page
-- Abstract padding between elements to a single value
-- Fix alignment of mobile navigation on small screens
-- Bind arrow keys to next / previous links.
-- Add support for layout.css.
-- Add support for typeset.css*
-- I like the [ + ] to show the menu: http://dariusou.work/popgun-presents-posters.html

 {>|} This page describes the design and research invovled for this template, the Photos template.
 You can start a site with this template right now on [Blot](https://blot.im).

 The purpose of this theme is to display photos.
 Its navigation should get out of the way when you are looking at photos.
 It should offer a way to browse photos at different sizes.
 The [homepage](/) shows a feed a of recently published photos.
 The [archives](/archives) give an overview of all the photos published on this site.